 storySortfunctions are allowed based on a restricted API.

-If you need, you can also configure your Storybook using TypeScript.
+If you would like, you can also write your Storybook configuration using TypeScript.
 To get started, add a

 .babelrc file inside your project and include the following Babel presets: